Shirebrook: History

 Prior to the intense and swift development of the Colliery at the turn of the 20th century, Shirebrook, even as late as 1872 it was little more than a chapelry of the larger Pleasley.
 Wilsons' Imperial Gazetteer of England and Wales of 1870–72 describes "SHIREBROOK, a chapelry in Pleaseley parish, Derby; 3¾ miles NNW of Mansfield r. station.
 It was constituted in 1849, and it has a post-office under Mansfield.
 Pop., 342.
 Houses, 70.
 The living is a vicarage in the diocese of Lichfield.
 Value, £90.* Patron, the Rector of Pleaseley.
 The church was built in 1843."

-Economy
+Industrial Revolution

 Shirebrook Colliery was sunk in 1896–1897 by the Shirebrook Coal and Iron company on land owned by the Duke of Devonshire, Joseph Paget (a Pleasley Mills partner and the builder of Stuffynwood Hall), and the Nicholson and Fowler farming families.
 Professor Arnold Lupton of Sheffield was the mining engineer.
 The sinking of two shafts, plus a pumping shaft, was based on independent surveys by Henry Hall and Matthew Fisher, managers of working collieries.
 The shafts, 19 ft wide, met the 'Top Hard' seam at 430 yd.

 By 1897, a 'model village' was already being built close to the colliery to house workers.
 The Derbyshire Times of 30 July 1897 reported that "About half a mile away a model village is springing up, some 150 houses have already been erected and about 420 are to be built."